 Chat with a legal representative now to learn more about filing a Depakote lawsuit.

 Abbott Laboratories has a long record of improperly handling its drugs.
 In 2012, the company reached a $3 million settlement with the state of Arkansas for marketing its drug for unapproved uses.
 It also pled guilty to federal charges for improperly marketing to dementia patients.

 At Lynch Law Firm, PC, we firmly believe in holding corporations accountable for the harm they cause consumers.
 Our attorneys always have our clients’ best interests in mind and work tirelessly to help them get the justice and compensation they deserve from large corporations that place profit ahead of the health and well-being of consumers.

 If you took Depakote during pregnancy and your child suffered from birth defects, we can help you fight for the compensation you need for medical bills and other expenses.
 We have the experience and resources needed to file a Depakote lawsuit and take on this large corporation.

-Contact Lynch Law Firm today to get started fighting for your rights and the rights of your injured child.
+Contact Lynch Law Firm, PC today to get started fighting for your rights and the rights of your injured child.
 We offer a free, no obligation consultation and do not charge any legal fees unless you recover compensation.